hibbitts-design/hibbitts-design-org-learn/pages/04.openpublishingspace/05.gitsync-configuration/docs.md

 ![](../../images/open-publishing-space-install-and-configure-on-reclaim-hosting/tap--integrations-.png)

-##### 3.18 Paste the copied Open Publishing Space Webhook URL into the "URL" field
+##### 3.18 Paste the copied Open Blogging Space Webhook URL into the "URL" field

-Note: if you change the folder name or location of your Grav Open Publishing Space site you will also need to update the "URL" field.
+Note: if you change the folder name or location of your Grav Open Blogging Space site you will also need to update the "URL" field.

 ![](../../images/open-publishing-space-install-and-configure-on-reclaim-hosting/paste-the-copied-open-publishing-space-webhook-url-into-the--url--field.png)